NayanD-py/RNAseq_nonmodel/README.md

 AAAAAEEEEEEEEEEEEEEEEEEEEE#E##EEEEEEE##E#EE#EEEE6EEEEEEEEEE##A#EAE##########
 ```

-In here we see that first line corrosponds to the sample information followed by the length of the read, and in the second line corrosponds to the nucleotide reads, followed by the "+" sign where if repeats the information in the first line.
-Then the fourth line corrosponds to the quality score for each nucleotide in the first line.
+The first line is the read ID which always begins with "@".
+The second gives the nucleotide sequence of the read.
+The third is a comment line, which always begins with "+" and is usually otherwise empty.
+The fourth line gives the [phred-scaled quality score](https://en.wikipedia.org/wiki/Phred_quality_score) for each base call in the read.
+The scores are [encoded using ascii characters](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm) and give the estimated probability that the called base is in error.

 ## 2. Quality Control

 ### Quality control of Illumina reads using Trimmommatic
-Step one is to perform quality control on the reads, and we will be using Sickle for the Illumina reads.
+The first step in analyzing the sequence data is to evaluate its quality

 To start with we have paired-end reads.

 ```bash
 module load Trimmomatic/0.39